 This post may contain affiliate links.
+As an Amazon Associate I earn from qualifying purchases.
 Please see my disclosure policy for more information.

 I have never understood the gourmet cupcake craze.
 Don’t get me wrong—I understand the appeal of cupcakes themselves.
 Bite-sized cakes, with a 50/50 frosting ratio, adorably petite, so cute they’re practically batting Disney princess eyes at you, and socially acceptable to eat as an afternoon snack?
 That I get.

-What I don’t get is paying upwards of $3.50 for said cupcake, and waiting in crazy long lines for them, and fetishizing the shops that sell them.
+What I don’t get is paying upwards of $6.50 for said cupcake, and waiting in crazy long lines for them, and fetishizing the shops that sell them.
 It’s just some cake in a cute paper wrapper.
 Maybe with a scattering of sprinkles or a fondant doodad on top.
 Let’s all calm down now.

 So here’s whatcha do.
-Instead of spending $40 on a dozen fancy-shmancy cupcakes, take those two twenties and go to the store.
+Instead of spending $50 on a dozen fancy-shmancy cupcakes, take those two twenties and go to the store.
 Buy a bag of miniature Snickers, and some caramels, and some peanuts if you don’t already have them.
 Take the remaining money, and buy yourself some slippers and a pair of loose sweatpants, or maybe a Slanket.
 You are going to want to get verrrrry comfortable when you enjoy these Snickers cupcakes.

 These beauties start with a moist, rich chocolate cupcake.
 Use the best cocoa you can find, please, because a cupcake made with pale, tasteless cocoa is no kind of cupcake at all.
 The cakes are hollowed out and filled with a peanut-studded caramel, then they’re topped with peanut-marshmallow frosting that mimics the peanut nougat found in a Snickers bar.

 Are we finished, you ask?
 Not remotely!
 Top them with a big drizzle of hot fudge sauce, a scattering of salted peanuts, and a chunk of a Snickers bar.
 Oh, you fancy thing.
-Resist the urge to sell them to your friends and coworkers for $3.50 apiece and instead bask in the knowledge that you created an edible masterpiece.
+Resist the urge to sell them to your friends and coworkers for $6.50 apiece and instead bask in the knowledge that you created an edible masterpiece.
 Snuggle into your Slanket in triumph.